zhouruc16/my-website/README.md

 # Rucheng Zhou's Portfolio Website
 Welcome to my portfolio website repository!
 This project showcases my professional journey, including my project portfolio, education, and working experience.
-I go by the name "Jason," so feel free to refer to me by that name.
+I go by the name "Evelyn," so feel free to refer to me by that name.

 ## About Me
 I am a passionate and creative individual with a strong background in [your field of expertise].
 Throughout my career, I have actively pursued exciting projects and challenges that allow me to grow both personally and professionally.
 This portfolio website serves as a medium to share my accomplishments, skills, and experiences with the world.